Certified Targets

 }

-Readiness Rules
+Readiness rules

-Certified targets must expose app-owned readiness.
+Certified targets need app-owned readiness signals.
 Sleeps can exist, but they cannot be the only readiness mechanism.
-At minimum, a certified scenario needs one of:

 • ready.selector